Automile/interior/README.md

 ## :notebook: Documentation

 The documentation can be found at <https://automile.github.io/interior/>.
 To build the files your locally on your machine, you need [Node.js](https://nodejs.org/) installed on your computer.
 (Your Node.js version must be 6.0 or higher.)
-You also need [Jekyll](https://jekyllrb.com/) to build the actuall documentation site.
-(It's also recomended to have [Yarn](https://yarnpkg.com/) installed)
+You also need [Jekyll](https://jekyllrb.com/) to build the actuall documentation site (While Jekyll on Windows is not officially supported, it is possible to get Jekyll running on Windows.
+Special instructions can be found on their [Windows-specific docs page](https://jekyllrb.com/docs/windows/#installation)).
+It's also recomended to have [Yarn](https://yarnpkg.com/) installed.

 Run these commands to set up the documentation: